themagicalmammal/howtolinux/README.md

  ```
  Open BleachBit(root) > Select every option except free disk > Clean
  ![bleachbit](https://github.com/themagicalmammal/pop-os-tweaks/blob/master/Screenshots/bleachbit.png)
+ *Note*:- After doing this the first boot might be slow don't worry it's perfectly normal.

  #### Night-Light
  Night light mode is simply made to remove some lights which hinder our sleep cycle.
 As researchers have found that at night if certain set of colors interact with our eyes it doesn't let the eye rest making it "unsleepy" that's why we use night light.<br>